 Minerals: Chelated forms combined with protective coatings prevent the acidic gummy environment from causing flavor degradation and instability.

 Yes, it costs more.
-But formulation integrity isn't negotiable when you're serving vulnerable populations.
+But formulation integrity isn't negotiable when serving vulnerable populations.

 Texture Engineering for Compromised Dentition

-Most formulators miss this entirely: elderly consumers often have 30-40% lower bite force than younger adults.
-They have reduced salivary production.
-They face dental challenges or use prosthetics.
+Most formulators miss this: elderly consumers often have 30-40% lower bite force than younger adults.
+Reduced salivary production.
+Dental challenges or prosthetics.

 Your standard gummy texture won't cut it.

-We're talking about lower shore hardness targets-15-25 Shore A instead of the standard 25-35.
-We're talking about faster breakdown kinetics where the gummy should begin dissolving with minimal chewing.
-We're talking about non-stick coatings that don't require significant jaw strength to separate from packaging or each other.
+Lower shore hardness targets: 15-25 Shore A instead of the standard 25-35.
+Faster breakdown kinetics—the gummy should begin dissolving with minimal chewing.
+Non-stick coatings that don't require significant jaw strength to separate from packaging.

-This requires sophisticated work with gelatin bloom strengths (150-175 bloom for optimal softness), strategic pectin combinations, and precise humectant balancing with glycerin and sorbitol ratios.
+This means working with gelatin bloom strengths (150-175 bloom for optimal softness), strategic pectin combinations, and precise humectant balancing with glycerin and sorbitol ratios.

-Get this wrong, and you've created a product that's technically consumable but practically challenging for the people who need it most.
+Get this wrong, and the product is technically consumable but practically challenging for the people who need it most.

 The Mineral Reality Check

-Let's address the elephant in the formulation room: you cannot create a stable, palatable gummy that delivers meaningful doses of calcium, magnesium, or iron.
+Address the elephant in the formulation room: you cannot create a stable, palatable gummy with meaningful doses of calcium, magnesium, or iron.

-I've reviewed dozens of elderly-targeted gummies claiming 100% daily value of calcium.
-Here's what that actually means:
+I've reviewed dozens of elderly-targeted gummies claiming 100% DV of calcium.
+Here's what that means:

-• Metallic taste that no amount of flavoring fully masks
+- Metallic taste no amount of flavoring fully masks

-Instead, focus gummy formulations on water-soluble vitamins and properly stabilized fat-solubles.
+Instead, focus on water-soluble vitamins and properly stabilized fat-solubles.
 Create transparent labeling about what the product contains and what it doesn't.
 Provide education about complementary supplementation strategies.

 Manufacturing integrity means acknowledging limitations, not marketing around them.